ratschlab/sim_read_until/DeveloperNotes.md

 pydoctor "./src/simreaduntil"
 # can also put one file to just compile it

-# manually install ReadFish
-# ReadFish imports its own files with `ru.*`, so it assumes that the ReadFish directory is in the `PYTHONPATH`.
-pip install -e ./external/ont_readfish
-# test it with `python -c "import ru"`.

 git submodule add <url> [<dir>] git config --add oh-my-zsh.hide-dirty 1 # otherwise cd into NanoSim directory is slow